SkyRats/Workshops-2024/workshop-gazebo/README.md

 ## SDF Files

 SDF (Simulation Description Format) files are used to describe models, worlds, and other elements in Gazebo simulations.
 They contain XML-based markup specifying the properties, geometry, and behavior of entities within the simulation.
+Navigate through the SDF files in the Models directory to see examples.

 ## Modifying Worlds and Including Custom Models